Data Privacy Addendum

 This DPA applies when Customer Data is processed by Gemba Academy.
-In this context, Gemba Academy will act as “processor” to Customer who may act either as “controller” or “processor” with respect to Customer Data (as each term is defined in the GDPR, LGPD, and the CCPA.
+In this context, Gemba Academy will act as “processor” to Customer who may act either as “controller” or “processor” with respect to Customer Data (as each term is defined in the GDPR, LGPD, and the CPRA.

 - Customer Controls

 The Services provide Customer with a number of controls, including security features and functionalities, that Customer may use to retrieve, correct, delete, or restrict, Customer Data.
-Without prejudice to sections 5.1 or 5.2, Customer may use these controls as technical and organizational measures to assist it in connection with its obligations under the GDPR, LGPD, and the CCPA, including its obligations relating to responding to requests from data subjects.
+Without prejudice to sections 5.1 or 5.2, Customer may use these controls as technical and organizational measures to assist it in connection with its obligations under the GDPR, LGPD, and the CPRA, including its obligations relating to responding to requests from data subjects.

 - Details of Data Processing